zkc3783/dream-share-discover/README.md

 Welcome to our team's GitHub page!
 We are a diverse team focusing on creating solutions for the urban explorer, sharing our daily life, and fostering discovery.
 Our team consists of four Chinese members from **J**i**L**in **U**niversity and two Portuguese members from The **U**niversity of **T**rás-os-Montes and **A**lto **D**ouro.

-Our team's focus is on the web application, while we also have our partners work on complementary components.
+Our team's focus is on the **web application**, while we also have our partners working on complementary components.
 Together, we're creating a comprehensive ecosystem for urban explorers.
 Check out the [**Friend Link**](./README.md#-friend-link) part in README.md to see who are they!

 ## 📢 News

 Stay tuned for updates, announcements, and exciting news about our projects!

+### 20240316 We finished the first version of our requirement analysis!

+We're thrilled to announce the completion of the first version of our requirement analysis!
+This is a significant milestone in our journey to develop an exceptional web application for urban explorers.
+Dive into the details and understand our project's foundation by clicking [**here**](./project/Software%20Requirements%20Specification.md)!
+This document is crucial for guiding our development process and ensuring that we meet the needs of our users effectively.

 ### 20240313 We finished our role division!